 - Upset stomach or heartburn – give your child an antacid.
 Mylanta or Maalox work well.
 Tums is another choice.
 A drink of milk can also sooth heartburn.

 - Constipation – click on it for more information.

 - Menstrual cramps – ibuprofen, ibuprofen, ibuprofen!
 Ask your wife, it’s probably her best friend!

 - Colic – click on it for more information.

 Important note – this section deals with chronic, long-term abdominal pain.
-If your child is having sudden pain, or the pain has been occurring for less than one or two weeks.

 Top 5 most common causes of chronic abdominal pain

 This is by far the most common cause of chronic abdominal pain.
 Here are some clues to help you decide if this is the cause: